 On Friday morning, the National Security Authority went out through the Norwegian Cyber Security Center and warned of critical vulnerabilities in a land program called Apache Log4j.
 All sectors in Norway are at risk, because the program is so widespread in use.

-A critical vulnerability can, simply explained, be when software has vulnerabilities that allow someone with malicious intent to quickly break through and gain access to leave malware or retrieve sensitive data.
-When a software vendor announces that they have a new update that has removed such vulnerabilities in their software, there is often a kind of "race" where criminals will try to exploit the vulnerability before this latest update is in place for anyone using the software in question. .
-Thus, the faster you get to update to the latest version, the better.
-In the transition phase, one must exercise great caution when using the software in question, and may even often turn off systems that use outdated versions.
+A critical vulnerability can, simply explained, be when software has weaknesses that allow someone with malicious intent to quickly slip through and gain access to leave malware or extract sensitive data.
+When a software vendor makes it known that they have a new update that has removed such weaknesses in their software, a kind of "race" often occurs where criminals will try to exploit the vulnerability before this latest update is in place for everyone using the software in question .
+This means that the sooner you update to the latest version, the better.
+During the transition phase, great care must be taken when using the software in question, and perhaps even frequent shutdowns of systems using outdated versions.

 For comparison, you can think of your cell phone.
 Your vendor regularly sends out updates that they want you to complete.
 Often there are only small adjustments and improvements, but very often it is just to close various safety holes.